Friday, 21 December 2012

 I went to my children's bedsides and watched them sleep awhile this morning - just wanting to watch their rhythmic breathing and touch the warmth and life in their skin.
 Reflecting on this great big year we've had, I think about what Christmas looks like for me this year.
 I think about having BOTH of my children.
 Here.
 With.
 Me.

 For me, "God with us" is a miracle who walks and talks and breathes and laughs her days away with us - she completes the family four.
 She is eating more, participating more, has a skip in her step, a ready smile and gets the giggles - they're infectious.
 It is a son, strong and brave who has a deeper knowledge and understanding of things, who can shoulder a year that only adults should endure, yet remain grounded in love and childhood and be a 9 year old boy.
 It is a return to better health.
 And it means perhaps there is a way forward for us, even though I often can't see one.
-It is trusting His outcome when we are struck in ongoing adversity.
+It is trusting the outcome when we are struck in ongoing adversity.
 When I can't take one more difficult piece of news or hit to our lives,when all seems too big and overwhelming. it is taking a moment to pause.
 Pause and notice the small things.
 Pause and really take notice.
 Pause and be thankful for right here, right now.
 Because my here and now in all it's messy circumstances isn't a given - but it is what is given.

 Friday, 16 November 2012